 If your sleep situation has gone down the drain around this time, rest assured you’re not alone.
 The 11-month mark coincides with so much development in your baby’s life.

-Maybe he’s teething and coping with the pain and discomfort.
+Maybe he’s teething and can’t sleep unless he’s held.
 He might be going through a growth spurt, or hitting new milestones like standing and being more mobile.
 Perhaps he’s able to formulate ideas in his mind he can’t quite communicate as clearly as he wants.
 He might already be throwing tantrums.

 And sometimes sleep regressions happen because of circumstances.
 Coming down with a cold, going on vacation, or enjoying the holidays can often disrupt sleep.